General phase diagram features of superradiant phase transitions: General features of phase diagram

 \section{General features of phase diagram}

 We aim to unveil the phase diagram feature of general light-matter systems:

-where $A_{j,k}$ ($A^{\dag}_{j,k}$) and $B_i$ ($B^{\dag}_i$) represent the atomic and bosonic annihilation (creation) operators, respectively.
-Here, $M$ denotes the number of the field modes or the cascaded cavities while $N$ is the number of the qubits.
+where $A_{j,k}$ ($A^{\dag}_{j,k}$) are atomic annihilation (creation) operators with coupling strengths included. $a_i$ ($a^{\dag}_i$) represents the photonic annihilation (creation) operators.
+Here, $M$ denotes the number of the field modes or the cascaded cavities while $N$ is the number of the qubits. $\omega_i$ is the frequency of the $i$-th mode. $J_i$ is the hopping between $i$ and $(i+1)$-th mode.
 The dimensionless constants $\alpha_{ij}$ and $\beta_{ij}$ represent the anisotropic coupling coefficients.
+Other coupling constant is included in $A_{j,k}$ and $A^{\dag}_{j,k}$.
 Clearly, the Hamiltonian in Eq.~\eqref{eq:one} covers a wide class of specific models such as the multimode Dicke model with both one- and two-photon terms, the Rabi-Stark-Hubbard model, and the anisotropic Rabi-Stark model.
-According to the mean-field method which has been proved to be valid in Ref.~{\cite{Peng2019}}, the Landau potential plays a crucial role in studying the properties of SPTs by providing a bridge between the reduced free energy and the rescaled mean photon number.
-The reduced free energy is approximated by the GMLP and the rescaled mean photon number is determined by the position of the GMLP in the coherent state space.
-We define the rescaled mean photon number as the order parameter distinguishing the NP and the SP, which is zero for the former and finite for the latter.
-In some sense, the Landau potential is the straightforward reflection of the Hamiltonian.
-The Landau potential for the Hamiltonian in Eq.~\eqref{eq:one} has such a general form:

-where $\vec{z}=(z_1, z_2, \cdots, z_m)$ and $\vec{\lambda}=(\lambda_1, \lambda_2, \cdots, \lambda_n)$ represent the vectors for the multimode coherent state space including the real and imaginary parts and the coupling parameter space, respectively.
-The first term in Eq.~\eqref{eq:two} corresponds to the free Hamiltonian for the cavity field while the second term corresponds to the rest of the Hamiltonian.
-We will specify the Landau potentials for specific models and demonstrate that they indeed satisfy Eq.~\eqref{eq:two} by determining the vectors $\vec{z}$ and $\vec{\lambda}$ in the next sections.
-According to Eq.~\eqref{eq:two}, one can easily obtain the equations:
+To investigate its thermodynamic properties at equilibrium, we study the canonical partition function $Z=\rm{Tr}e^{-\beta H}$, where $\beta=1/k_B T$.
+It can be expanded in the Glauber's coherent state basis as